Give Him a Great Big Kiss

-"Give Him a Great Big Kiss" (sometimes entitled "Great Big Kiss") is a song written by Shadow Morton and performed by the Shangri-Las.
-It debuted at number 83 on the Billboard Hot 100 in late December 1964, and peaked at #18 for two weeks in late January/early February 1965.
-It was featured on their 1965 album Leader of the Pack.

-The single was produced by Shadow Morton.
+"Give Him a Great Big Kiss" (sometimes titled "Great Big Kiss") is a song written by Shadow Morton and performed by the Shangri-Las.
+It was released as a single in December 1964, debuting at number 83 on the Billboard Hot 100 in late December, and peaking at number 18 for two weeks in late January and early February 1965.
+The song was the Shangri-Las' fifth single, their third to hit the charts, and later became the opening track on their 1965 debut album Leader of the Pack.
+It was produced by Shadow Morton and released by Red Bird Records.

+Critical reception

+In a contemporary review, New Musical Express wrote: "This is a happy and tuneful disc with a great shake beat, and so much better than 'Leader of the Pack'."